floragunncom/search-guard-docs/managementapi.md

 The Search Guard index can only be accessed with an admin certificate.
 This is the same certificate that you use when executing [sgadmin](sgadmin.md).

-In order for Search Guard to pick up this certificate on the REST layer, you need to set the `clientauth_mode` in `elasticsearch.yml` to either `OPTIONAL` or `REQUIRED`:
+In order for Search Guard to pick up this certificate on the REST layer, you need to set the `clientauth_mode` in `elasticsearch.yml` to either `OPTIONAL` or `REQUIRE`:

 ```
 searchguard.ssl.http.clientauth_mode: OPTIONAL